-Picture books by black authors and/or illustrators about black children and Kids and family.
+Picture and board books by Black authors and/or illustrators about Black children and families.

 Hillsdale Library history